Principality of Trinidad

-The Principality of Trinidad (not to be confused with the Republic of Trinidad and Tobago) was a short-lived unrecognized state declared in 1893 when the American James Harden-Hickey claimed the uninhabited Trindade Island in the South Atlantic.
+The Principality of Trinidad was a short-lived unrecognized state declared in 1893 when the American James Harden-Hickey claimed the uninhabited Trindade Island in the South Atlantic.
 He declared himself James I, Prince of Trinidad, and intended for the islands to become a military dictatorship under his leadership.
 Britain and Brazil later argued over the territory, and it is now a part of the state of Espírito Santo in southeastern Brazil.

 Name

-The original name of the island, Trindade, is Portuguese for "trinity"; Trinidad is the Spanish cognate.
+The original name of the island, Trindade, is Portuguese for 'trinity'; Trinidad is the Spanish cognate.
 It is unclear why Harden-Hickley chose to translate the name from Portuguese into Spanish, and not English.
 Earlier, nearby Ascension Island had been renamed from its original Portuguese name Ascensão when it passed into British hands.

 History

 While traveling to Tibet before his marriage, Harden-Hickey noticed the tiny island of Trindade in the South Atlantic Ocean, which had never been claimed by any country and was, legally, terra nullius.
 In 1893, wanting an independent state where he could serve as its ruler, he claimed the island and proclaimed himself James I, the Prince of Trinidad.